ga4gh/ga4gh-server/README.txt

 approach of serving simulated data from the ``variants/search`` method.
 We currently use a very naive and simplistic model for generating variants, in which SNPs are distributed over all query regions uniformly at a fixed density.
-The model is simplistic, but it is (importantly) *consistent*: regardless of the context, any query that intersects with a given position will always return precisely the same variant.
+The model is simplistic, but it is  *consistent*: regardless of the context, any query that intersects with a given position will always return precisely the same variant.
 Thus, from a client's perspective, it would appear that  the server is returning (not very plausible) variants drawn from an